sa-utah/sautah/_src/meetings.md

   link_url: ''
   location: Iron
   time_end: 7pm
   notes: Go up the ramp in the back.
-Turn right after entering the building and go
-    all the way to the back.
+First room on the right.
   name: ''
   contact_instructions: ''
   contact_email: ''